pinecoders/pinecoders.github.io/techniques/script_description/README.md

 # How We Format Our Script Description

 This document explains how we format our script descriptions for publication on TradingView.
+We write and format our descriptions with the single purpose of providing enough information for users of our scripts to understand and use them to their advantage.

+In order to achieve this, we:

+- Organize the information by placing the most relevant at the top of the description.
+- Aim to achieve maximal legibility while using minimal graphic/typographic attributes.
+- Ensure that the first sentence or two summarize our script properly, as they will be visible in the script's widget, which users will see before opening our script's page.

+## Markup
 The following markup is available in script descriptions:

 Italics: `[i]...[/i]`